Noble Mineral Exploration (CVE:NOB) Stock Price Down 11.1% – Should You Sell?

-Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report)’s stock price fell 11.1% during mid-day trading on Tuesday .
-The stock traded as low as C$0.04 and last traded at C$0.04.
-767,250 shares changed hands during mid-day trading, an increase of 242% from the average session volume of 224,164 shares.
+Shares of Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report) dropped 11.1% on Tuesday .
+The company traded as low as C$0.04 and last traded at C$0.04.
+Approximately 767,250 shares traded hands during mid-day trading, an increase of 242% from the average daily volume of 224,164 shares.
 The stock had previously closed at C$0.05.

 Noble Mineral Exploration Company Profile